 - Procedural skills –16-station technical skills area, virtual reality training room

 - Communication skills – 10 clinical exam rooms, clinical evaluation suite

-- Team training – high-fidelity clinical suite, operating room and simulated ward
+- Team training – high-fidelity clinical suite, operating room and simulated patient ward

 We also have conference rooms of varying sizes, administrative office space, and a dedicated office for research fellows.
 Audiovisual recording and playback facilities and wireless internet are available in all simulation areas.
-The new student touchdown room is a unique space for collaboration and team meetings.
+The student touchdown room is a unique space for collaboration and team meetings.

 Our largest conference room can seat 60 people.
 It has complete audiovisual capability and is fully equipped with wireless internet access, two wide flat screens and dry erase boards.
 The high fidelity simulation room, the 10 clinical examination rooms and the two professors’ tables in the technical skills room can also be viewed from this room.
 The room can host lectures and presentations as well as provide a debriefing area for a large group.
 We also have a second large conference room which can accommodate 45 people or can be split into two smaller rooms.

 Four smaller conference rooms can each seat 14 to 16 people.
 These have full audiovisual capability and can be used for presentations, workshops and debriefing sessions.
 They can link to the high fidelity room and clinical examination rooms.

 High-fidelity simulation room